Complaints management system (CMS) and internal review policy

 - Appropriate remedies are to be offered that are fair to both the complainant and the Office.

 - Complainants will be advised of available review options.

 - Complaint outcomes, systemic improvements and actions requiring attention following the consideration of a complaint will be communicated to relevant units or employees in a timely manner.

 Recording and reporting

-- All complaints will be properly recorded (see the associated procedures identified in section 6 for details of how complaints will be recorded).
+- All complaints will be properly recorded (see section 12 for details of relevant procedure).